 What is Outsourcing?

 Outsourcing is the business practice of hiring another business to perform some of your work activities.
 These firms are usually located in foreign countries.
 Most companies outsource their work as a cost-cutting measure.
+By leveraging the expertise of outsourcing agencies, companies can focus on their core competencies and gain a competitive advantage in their respective industries.

 Benefits of Outsourcing